tomahg/Gulla.Episerver.SqlStudio/README.md

 })
 ```

-Specifying a separate connectionstring with limited access rights maybe the best safety net.
+Specifying a separate connection string with limited access rights may be the best safety net.

 ## Saving queries